zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_(programming_language)_code/Binomial_coefficient.md

 - Category:Short description is different from Wikidata
 - Category:Triangles of numbers
 - Category:Wikipedia articles incorporating text from PlanetMath

+## Table of Contents

+- History and notation
+- Definition and interpretations
+- Computing the value of binomial coefficients
+- Pascal's triangle
+- Combinatorics and statistics
+- Binomial coefficients as polynomials
+- Identities involving binomial coefficients
+- Generating functions
+- Divisibility properties
+- Bounds and asymptotic formulas
+- Generalizations
+- See also
+- Notes
+- References
+- External links

 ## Content